 Filmmaker Ruby Yang has worked on a range of feature and documentary films exploring Chinese themes as director, producer, and editor.
 She won an Academy Award for Documentary Short Subject for The Blood of Yingzhou District in 2007.
 She is also known for her feature documentary Citizen Hong Kong and the award-winning documentary My Voice, My Life.

-In 2003, along with filmmaker Thomas F. Lennon, Yang founded the Chang Ai Media Project to raise HIV/AIDS awareness in China.
-Since then, its documentaries and public service announcements have been seen by hundreds of millions of Chinese viewers.
-Lennon and Yang made a trilogy of short documentary films about modern China, including The Blood of Yingzhou District (2006), Tongzhi in Love (2008) and The Warriors of Qiugang (2010), which was nominated for Best Documentary Short Subject in 2011.
+With filmmaker Thomas F. Lennon, Yang founded the Chang Ai Media Project in 2003 to raise HIV/AIDS awareness in China.
+Since then, hundreds of millions of Chinese viewers have seen its documentaries and public service announcements.
+Together they made a trilogy of short documentary films about modern China, including The Blood of Yingzhou District, which won an Oscar, Tongzhi in Love, and The Warriors of Qiugang, which was nominated for the Academy Award for Best Documentary Short Subject in 2011.

 Yang is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.
-She now heads the Hong Kong Documentary Initiative at the University of Hong Kong, which aims to nurture the next generation of documentary filmmakers in the region.
-Read More on IMDb.
+A complete listing of her films is on IMDB.